Immigration

 No hay anuncios

-This Monday, the Spanish government delegate in Catalonia, Carlos Prieto, will explain in a press conference the effects of the shock plan to expedite rooting applications and other procedures.
-In Catalonia, entities authorized to advise and process documentation point to one of the major problems being that the extraordinary process has pushed the National Police stations, already very saturated, even further to their limits, with delays in issuing the provisional identity document, the TIE, for migrants who are already regularized and can already work.
-Due to this collapse, many people pay between 400 and 500 euros to secure an appointment through lawyers or websites that profit from the promise of obtaining a slot.
+The entities that have been authorized to advise and process documentation point out that one of the major problems is that the extraordinary process has contributed to further straining the already very saturated National Police stations, which are experiencing delays in issuing the provisional identity document, the TIE, for migrants who are already regularized and can already work.
+Due to this collapse, many people are paying between 400 and 500 euros to get an appointment through lawyers or websites that profit from the promise of securing an appointment.

-According to the entities, among the incidents are the notifications outside the 15-day deadline established by the regulations for the processing of files.
+According to the entities, among the incidents are the notifications outside the 15-day deadline established by the regulation for the processing of files.
 Or even the fact that they are not notified.
-This has caused that in some cases the Social Security number arrives, which certifies that they are fit to work, but not the notification of admission to processing.
+This has caused in some cases the Social Security number to arrive, which proves they are fit to work, but not the notification of admission to processing.
 But, in addition, it is noted that employers still show high resistance to hiring those who already have provisional approval.
-“Entities must be creative regarding Social Security and to convey legal certainty,” they indicate.
+"Entities must be creative regarding Social Security and conveying legal certainty," they indicate.

 Cargando